Ad Astra Information

-This centralized calendar allows users to see classes and events on all three campuses: The Applied Technologies Center, Brighton and Damon.
+- This centralized calendar allows users to see classes and events on all three campuses: The Applied Technologies Center, Brighton and Downtown.

-For a quick overview of Ad Astra and to learn how to log in, view calendars and rooms, as well as request classroom and meeting room space please contact Yolanda Johnson at email@example.com.
+For a quick overview of Ad Astra and to learn how to log in, view calendars and rooms, as well as request facilities, please email Yolanda Johnson (email@example.com).

-If you are interested in how to search for Academic classes and rooms then contact Lyndsey Presutti at firstname.lastname@example.org.
+If you are interested in how to search for Academic classes and rooms, please email Lyndsey Presutti (firstname.lastname@example.org).

 Who do I contact regarding rooms on Ad Astra?

-When looking to utilize a classroom, lecture hall, smart room or computer lab for an academic purpose such as your class please contact Records and Registration.
+To utilize a classroom, lecture hall, smart room or computer lab for an academic purpose such as your class, please contact Records and Registration at (585) 232-2300.

 How do I request access to Ad Astra?

-Users do not need to request access to Ad Astra.
+MCC users do not need to request access to Ad Astra.
 There is a user role called MCC guest that allows all active directory employees into Ad Astra.
-If a user requires additional access please contact the Campus Events Office.
+If a user requires additional access, please contact the Campus Events Office.

 Many users don’t realize that they are using their old Ad Astra password.
-Ad Astra is now active directory enabled so users only need one sign on and that is their MCC username and password.
+Ad Astra is now on the Cloud so users only need one sign-in via the new link using their MCC email address and password.

 What can be scheduled on Ad Astra through the Campus Events Office?

-Classrooms, lecture halls, and smart classrooms when used in a non-academic fashion (please note that some rooms are departmentally owned and require special permission before we can approve such as departmentally owned labs).
+- Classrooms, lecture halls, and smart classrooms when used in a non-academic fashion (Please note that some rooms are departmentally owned and require special permission before they be can approve such as departmentally owned labs.)

 What cannot be scheduled on Ad Astra?

-Monroe A and B, the Empire Room, the Forum, Campus Center Atrium, Terrace, the Brighton Room, Gym, PAC Field House, and the Theater.
-These facilities require planning including set ups, food, cleaning, etc. For these locations we ask that you call a Campus Events representative directly for assistance.
+- Monroe A/B, the Empire Room, the Forum, Campus Center Atrium, Terrace, the Brighton Room, Gym, PAC Field House, Theater and High Falls A/B. These facilities require planning including set ups, food, cleaning, etc. For these locations we ask that you call a Campus Events representative directly for assistance.

-Library Rooms can be requested through Margaret (Peggy) Stallworth via email at email@example.com.
+- Library Rooms can be reserved through the Library Spaces and Room Bookings webpage.
 You are not required to contact Campus Events for these rooms.

-Departmentally owned meeting rooms including: 6-100G, Bldg.
-1 third floor conference room, Board Lounge, Board Room and the ETS Strategy room can be scheduled via outlook.
+- Departmentally owned meeting rooms including: 6-100G, the AHY Conference Room (Building 1, Room 320), Third Floor Conference Room (Building 1, Room 307), the Board Room (Building, 1, Room 325) and the ETS Strategy room can be scheduled via Outlook.
 You are not required to contact Campus Events for these rooms.

 I submitted an event request and I did not get a confirmation.
 Did it go through the system?

-There is a task manager in Astra and periodically it goes down.
-Please contact the 292-TECH for assistance.
+There is a task manager in Ad Astra and periodically it goes down.
+Please contact the Campus Events office if you do receive a confirmation within 24 hours of your submission.

 When should I expect a response from my request?

-The Campus Events Office asks for 48 hours to process your request.
-If you need a room within a day or two we ask that you please either email or call the office.
+The Campus Events Office requires 72 business hours to process your request.
+If you need a room within a day or two we ask that you please either email a Campus Events Representative or call the Campus Events office at (585) 292-2010.

 Do I still need to complete the Campus Events Application?

-The Campus Events application needs to be submitted for any event held in a conference location (Monroe A/B, Forum, Brighton, Empire, Terrace, Campus Center Atrium and North Dining) and for when additional resources are needed for classrooms, lecture halls, meeting rooms, smart rooms or unique locations (hallways or departmentally owned rooms).
+The Campus Events application needs to be submitted for any event held in a conference location (Monroe A/B, Forum, Brighton, Empire, Terrace, Campus Center Atrium, North Dining, Gilman Lounge and High Falls A/B), gym, Theatre and external locations and for when additional resources are needed for classrooms, lecture halls, meeting rooms, smart rooms or unique locations (hallways or departmentally owned rooms).

 Ad Astra seems to be slow or down.
 Is it working?

-If you encounter a lapse in the time for an event request please contact 292-TECH to ensure that the system is working properly.
+If you encounter a lapse in the time for an event request please contact the Campus Events office.

 How do I find a specific event on the calendar?

-Click on the Calendars tab, click on Scheduling Calendars.
+Click on the Calendars option, click on Scheduling Grids.
 Amend the date and edit the search filter to find the building your event was held in.

 When I open the calendar no classes or events show up?

-Double check that your filters are set properly by clicking Edit Search Filter under the “Location” option, ensure that you are on the correct campus.
-You can adjust any other filter option under this section.
-Do not adjust any other field in the “Events”, “Sections”, “Options”, or “Resources” options.
+Double check that your filters are set properly by clicking "Advance Search Option" under the “Rooms” option.
+Ensure that you are on the correct campus.
+You can adjust any other filter option under this section (Location Filters).
+Do not adjust any other fields beyond this area without contacting the Campus Events office for guidance.

 I can’t find my event on the Event list?

 Click on the event tab and then Events.
 In the filter section (left side) populate the fields that will help you find your event.
-For the keyword be sure that you are not too specific as Astra is sensitive and will try to match exactly what you typed to your event name.
+For the "keyword" be sure that you are not too specific as Ad Astra is sensitive and will try to match exactly what you typed to your event name.
 If you know part of your event name you can use the % symbol as a wild card.
-For example your event is Faculty Professional Development try searching for %Professional%.
+For example, your event is Faculty Professional Development try searching for %Professional%.